Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Some forms and specializations of quantum groups

 Using the root vectors $e_{\beta}$ and $f_{\beta}$ we can construct bases for the algebras introduced above. \begin{lemma} Fix a normal ordering of the system of positive roots $\Delta_+$ and let $e_\beta, f_\beta$ be the corresponding quantum root vectors defined in Proposition \ref{rootss}.
-Then the elements $f_\beta$ satisfy the following commutation relations
+Then the following statements are true.